 Plant-based supplements are becoming increasingly trendy as people become more intentional about what they’re putting in their bodies.

 In this post, we’ll explain the value of adding dietary supplements to your diet.
-Then, we’ll share differences between natural (plant-based) and synthetic supplements, and discuss the benefits of the former.
+Then, we’ll share differences between natural supplements (plant-based supplements) and synthetic supplements, and discuss the benefits of the former.

 Why Do Humans take Supplements?

 You might be wondering, why do we need to take supplements in the first place?
 As it turns out, many adults do not get enough of the recommended intake of vitamins and minerals through their diet alone.
 This can be attributed to anything from a poor diet to our bodies’ decreased ability to absorb nutrients.

 Some argue that in this day and age, our food is not as nutrient dense as it was in the past.
 This may be because of soil depletion, pesticides, or simply because the varieties of produce we’re now growing have different nutrient levels.